yewinston/p2py/README.md

 *Continuing from uploading..*

-1. With the tracker and current seeder terminal still active, start a new client:
+1. With the tracker and current seeder terminal still active, start a new client that will download the file:
 `python3 client_handler.py 127.0.0.2 8882 [tracker_ip] 8888`
 2. Use the CLI to enter '1' to retrieve the latest list of torrents